Tour Conditions & Terms

 Cross to Light has a contingency plan should an emergency arise.
 You are required to follow their instructions without hesitation and without question in the event of an emergency.
 You will be briefed upon arrival about the current security situation.

-I have read and agree to these Conditions, Terms & Code of Conduct.
+I agree to these Conditions, Terms & Code of Conduct.